JhinTsako/JhinTsako/README.md

 # 💫 About Me:
-Hi there, Im George(Tsako for shorts)<br>🎮 Currently studying Game Development and Web Design on IEK DELTA 360 in Greece!<br>🎨 Begginer Blender and Krita artist<br>👨‍🔧 In the works of a 2D Platformer in Unity engine, learning C# <br>
+Hi there, Im George(Tsako for shorts)<br>🎮 Graduate of Game Development and Web Design on IEK DELTA 360 in Greece!<br>🎨 Begginer Blender and Krita artist<br>👨‍🔧 In the works of a 2D Platformer in Unity engine, learning C# <br>

 <img src="https://github.com/JhinTsako/JhinTsako/blob/main/maxresdefault.jpg?raw=true">